openlibhums/memory-alpha/content/pages/support/plugins/imports-jats.md

   - article_9876_fig_1.jpg
   - article_9876_fig_2.jpg

-If the href of the images includes a directory name you should include that directory:
+If the href of the images includes a directory name you must include that directory:

 - articles/ (top level directory)